irvingzhang0512/TF-Semantic-Segmentation/datasets/README.md

   + Pad image and label to have dimensions >= [crop_height, crop_width]
   + Pad image with mean pixel value.
   + Randomly crop the image and label(only in training).
-  + Randomly left-right flip the image and label.
+  + Randomly left-right flip the image and label(only in training).
 + Step 3: `tf.data.Dataset` ops, such as shuffle, repeat, batch, prefetch.

 ### 2.2.
 About the `Dataset` object.